tascintra/supertask/README.md

 ### Tailwind
 UI components were created using Tailwind and tailwind-variants which is a lib to help building variants (like is was introduced with Stitches and Emotion) for components to provide code and style reusability.
-The project also has Dark Mode wich was implemented with Tailwind Dark Mode API and is configured to use the user's system configured theme to choose the app theme.
+The project also has Dark Mode which was implemented with Tailwind Dark Mode API and is configured to use the user's system configured theme to choose the app theme.

 ### Next.js
 The project backend was build using Next new API Routes with app folder structure.
 For the front-end the Routes, Dynamic Routes, Linking and Navigation features were used.